gyaaniguy/layer2keyboard/Readme.md

 # Layer 2 Intro

-Adds an extra 'layer' to the keyboard. - Layer 2
+Adds an extra 'layer' to the keyboard, that we can toggle on and off

-Essentially In this layer 2, pressing a key sends other key or keys.
-This is meant to emulate the behaviour of small keyboards, provide easy access to media keys.
+In layer 2, pressing a key sends some other key or keys.
-In addition macros can be set.
+This is meant to **emulate small keyboards** and provide easy access to **media keys**.
+In addition **macros** can be set.
 Useful to type repetitive text such as "Thank you".

 All keys and macros functions can be easily configured